 Cover letters and resumes can be dropped off at the Student Life Office (2nd floor, WMSC) no later than 4pm Thursday, January 31, 2019

 Application forms available by clicking here.
-Please note that you must be in Good Academic Standing by the end of the Winter term to be considered for an Orientation Committee member position.
+Please note that you must be in Good Academic Standing to be considered for an Orientation Committee member position.

 Application forms available by clicking here.
-Please note that you must be in Good Academic Standing by the end of the Winter term to be considered for an Orientation Crew member position.
+Please note that you must be in Good Academic Standing to be considered for an Orientation Crew member position.